codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Select GIT provider"
 %}

+>Notice that for all supported Git providers Codefresh will automatically create all the webhooks needed for triggering pipelines when a commit (or other event) happens.

 After adding the repository Codefresh will behave exactly the same, regardless of the selected git provider.
-You will be able to create pipelines for different git providers in exactly the same manner.
+You will be able to [create pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) for different git providers in exactly the same manner.

 ## What to read next